Niyazicancinkir/Niyazicancinkir/README.md

 - 👋 Hi, I’m @Niyazicancinkir
 - 👀 I’m interested in Software
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Dewolopment
+- 💞️ I’m looking to collaborate on Development
 - 📫 How to reach me Mail=niyazicancinkir@gmail.com

 <!---